-Coronavirus (COVID-19) - update, advice and guidance for parents and carers
+Coronavirus (COVID-19) - updates, advice and guidance for parents and carers

 Are schools and settings in Hackney open?

-In line with national guidance, schools and settings in Hackney remain open.
-We do, however, encourage you to check the school website for any local arrangements which may be in place on a temporary basis.
+The details outlined below reflect national guidance (issued on 30 December and 1 January).
+We encourage you to check the school website for any local arrangements which may be in place on a temporary basis.

 Are out-of-school settings open?

-Government guidance for parents and carers of children attending out-of-school settings during the coronavirus (COVID-19) outbreak has also been published detailing how you can check with a provider that they have put in place protective measures to reduce the risk of infection, before you send your child to a particular setting.
+Government guidance for parents and carers of children attending out-of-school settings during the coronavirus (COVID-19) outbreak provides more information on what provision may be available as well as how you can check with a provider that they have put in place protective measures to reduce the risk of infection.

 Will my child still get free school meals?